We've been featured in:

 • Were not trained in how to use PPE properly

-While in some cases, your lawyer may be able to ask for evidence of training records to show what workplace training you’d received, they could also look at industry health and safety requirements, and basic health and safety responsibilities your employer had towards you.
-If they had breached any regulations, due to a lack of training at work, and you were injured as a result your lawyer could fight for compensation on your behalf.
+While in some cases, your lawyer may be able to request evidence of records to demonstrate the workplace training you received, they may also examine industry health and safety requirements and the basic health and safety responsibilities your employer had towards you.
+If they had breached their duty of care due to a lack of training at work, and you were injured as a result, your solicitor could fight for compensation on your behalf.

 Inadequate Training At Work Injury Claim Calculator

 If you’ve been injured at work due to a lack of training and suffered an injury that isn’t in this table, please call us.
-We’d be happy to talk to you about the guidelines for other injuries over the phone.
+We’re here to listen and assess your specific circumstances.

 Special Workplace Injury Damages

-• Medical costs – you may require prescription medicines, counselling or physiotherapy, for example.
+• Medical – You may require medicines, counselling or physiotherapy.

-• Travel expenses – you may have to pay to travel to medical appointments or to visit your lawyer’s offices.
+• Travel – You may have to pay to travel to medical appointments or to visit your lawyer’s offices.

-• Income losses – you may have sustained a drop in income if you cannot work due to your injuries.
+• Income – You may have sustained a drop in income if you cannot work due to your injuries.

 How To Claim For A Work Injury Due To Lack Of Training